angristan/awesome-stars/README.md

 ## Swift

+- [nicklockwood/LRUCache](https://github.com/nicklockwood/LRUCache) - LRUCache is an open-source replacement for NSCache that behaves in a predictable, debuggable way
 - [SwiftOnTap/Docs](https://github.com/SwiftOnTap/Docs) - Complete SwiftUI Docs with Examples
 - [hyperoslo/Cache](https://github.com/hyperoslo/Cache) - :package: Nothing but Cache.
 - [Mindinventory/Numbers-Animation](https://github.com/Mindinventory/Numbers-Animation) - Numbers animation allows you to click on different numbers and accordingly it will animate numbers in a cool way.
 It has a very attractive UI and is very easy to use.